coleifer/peewee/docs/peewee/sqlite_ext.rst

         A :py:class:`TableFunction` must be registered with a database connection before it can be used.
 To ensure the table function is always available, you can use the
-        :py:meth:`SqliteExtDatabase.table_function` decorator to register the
+        :py:meth:`SqliteDatabase.table_function` decorator to register the
         function with the database.

     :py:class:`TableFunction` implementations must provide two attributes and